eladtpro/azure-openai-api-management-policies/README.md

 ![Flow](assets/OpenAI.Restrict-Round-Robin.png)

-# Azure OpenAI: Managing usage and capasity with Azure API Management.
+# Azure OpenAI: Usage and capasity management with Azure API Management.

 This article aims to provide guidance for organizations that have concerns when using OpenAI services.
 These concerns may include addressing auditing prompts and responses, capacity planning and limitations, error handling, and retry capabilities.